 In Kenya, nearly 600 disadvantaged girls have received scholarship and mentorship thorough the Global Give Back Circle program.

 Kenya has the largest, most diversified economy and the second largest population in East Africa.
 It also has a young, ambitious and well-educated workforce eager to contribute to the development of the country.
 These factors have helped the country become a leader in mobile-money and information-and-communication technology.
 As “the gateway to East Africa,” Kenya plays a vital role as a transportation hub for much of sub-Saharan Africa.

-The friendship between the Republic of Kenya and the United States dates back to the dawn of Kenyan independence.
-As an important developing country partner in east Africa, Kenya is a significant recipient of U.S. foreign assistance.
-Over the past fifty years, USAID has worked closely with the Kenyan government, the private-sector, and civil society to:
+The friendship between the Republic of Kenya and the United States dates to the dawn of Kenyan independence.
+As an important developing-country partner in East Africa, Kenya is a significant recipient of U.S. foreign assistance.
+For more than 50 years, USAID has worked closely with the Kenyan government, the private sector, and civil society to:

-- Improve quality health care through nutrition, family planning, and maternal and child health, malaria, tuberculosis, HIV/AIDS and strengthening health systems programs
+- Improve quality healthcare through nutrition, family planning, and maternal and child health, malaria, tuberculosis, HIV/AIDS and strengthening health programs;

-- Lay a foundation for long-term economic growth through trade, agriculture, and infrastructure programs
+- Lay a foundation for long-term economic growth through trade, agriculture, and infrastructure programs; and